theobald-software/helpcenter.theobald-software.github.io/includes/components/bwcube/settings.md

 The following extraction setting is only available for MDX extractions.
 It appears in the extraction settings window after retrieving the metadata of an MDX extraction.<br>

-**Dimension on Columns** allows selecting another dimension/structure than the measure (key figures) dimension on the column axis.
+**Dimension on Columns** allows selecting other dimension/structure than the measure (key figures) dimension on the column axis.
 This swaps the measures and the selected dimension: the measures are placed on rows, the selected dimension is placed on columns.

-Note that:
+Note the following:
-- your BEx Query must contain a dimension structure.
+- The BEx Query must contain a dimension structure
-- dimension filters on columns are not applied.
+- Dimension filters on columns are not applied
-- the selected properties for the new column dimension are ignored.
+- The selected properties for the new column dimension are ignored
-- unit columns are only supported when *key figures* is selected for the columns.
+- Unit columns are only supported when *key figures* are selected for the columns.
-- up to 1000 members will be loaded when confirming the extraction settings window.
-These members will be the column names.
+- Up to 1000 members are loaded when confirming the extraction settings window.
+These members are then the column names.

 !!! tip "Recommendation"
 	We recommend only using structures on columns.